fpetitjean/DataGeneratorBN/lib/lib-readme.txt

                             Library Folder
                           ==================

-This folder contains jar files of libraries used by Chordalysis:
+This folder contains jar files of libraries used by DataGeneratorBN:

 -----------------------------------
 commons-math3-3.5.jar (version 3.5)